hashicorp/terraform-provider-aws/website/docs/d/iot_endpoint.html.markdown

 ## Attributes Reference

 * `endpoint_address` - The endpoint.
-The format of the endpoint is as follows: identifier .iot.*region* .amazonaws.com.
+The format of the endpoint is as follows: `IDENTIFIER.iot.REGION.amazonaws.com`.